terascope/teraslice/README.md

 by the job on the cluster.

 ```
-curl YOU_MASTER_IP:5678/jobs/YOUR_JOB_ID/_stop
+curl YOU_MASTER_IP:5678/jobs/{EX_ID}/_stop
 ```

 ### Starting a job

-Starting a job will reschedule the job and restart execution from the beginning.
+Posting a new job will automatically start the job.
+If the job already exists then using the endpoint below will start a new one.

-NOTE: the semantics of this operation will be changing in the future.
-As recovery on a restarted job is not currently consistent.

 ```
-curl YOU_MASTER_IP:5678/jobs/YOUR_JOB_ID/_start
+curl YOU_MASTER_IP:5678/jobs/{JOB_ID}/_start
 ```

-Starting a job with recovery will attempt to replay any failed slices from previous runs and will then pickup where it left off.
+Starting a job with recover will attempt to replay any failed slices from previous runs and will then pickup where it left off.
 If there are no failed slices the job will simply resume from where it was stopped.

 ```
-curl YOU_MASTER_IP:5678/jobs/YOUR_JOB_ID/_start?recover=true
+curl YOU_MASTER_IP:5678/jobs/{EX_ID}/_recover
 ```

 ### Pausing a job